 - Gurnet Point Capital in its take-private of Innocoll Holdings plc

-- L’Oréal USA (a subsidiary of L’Oréal S.A.) in its $1.3 billion acquisition of the CeraVe, AcneFree and AMBI skincare product brands from Valeant Pharmaceuticals International, Inc.
+- L’Oréal USA in its $1.3 billion acquisition of the CeraVe, AcneFree and AMBI skincare product brands and in its acquisition of Thayers Natural Remedies

 - RPC Group Plc in its acquisition of Letica Group